SCWells72/IcApexDoc/README.md

 ![TopLevelDeclaration](images/TopLevelDeclaration.png)

 Documentation for each generated declaration is based on its unique signature, i.e., annotations, modifiers, type, name, parameters, and bidirectional inheritance relationships, as well as the user-defined documentation.
-For Apex declarations, the user-defined documentation is based on an [ApexDoc documentation comment](#syntax) immediately preceding the declaration itself; for SObjects and their fields, the user-defined documentation is based on the `description` and `label` field values found in the corresponding metadata XML files.
+For Apex declarations, the user-defined documentation is based on an [ApexDoc documentation comment](#syntax) immediately preceding the declaration itself; for SObjects and their fields, the user-defined documentation is based on the `description` and `label` elements found in the corresponding metadata XML files.

 ## Syntax